awenny/mydocs/source/sacd.rst

     sacd_extract -i <inputfile.iso> -m -s

-It will extract all tracks in individual files.
+It will extract all tracks into individual files.
 Unfortunately, it does not support input from <stdin>.

 For SACDs it might be important, to use the ``-m`` to extract multi-channel